-The RA field contains the AID of the intended recipient of the frame.
-The TA field contains the address of the transmitter sending the frame.
+The A1field is an SID field that contains the AID of the intended recipient of the frame.
+The A2 field contains the MAC address of the transmitter sending the frame.

 The Beacon Sequence field contains the value of the Change Sequence Field from the most recently transmitted Beacon.

-The Pentapartial Timestamp field contains the least significant five octets of the value of the transmitting STA’s TSF timer at the time that the data symbol containing the first bit of the Pentapartial Timestamp is transmitted to the PHY plus the transmitting STA’s delays through its local PHY from the MAC-PHY interface to its interface with the WM [e.g. antenna, light emitting diode (LED) emission surface].
+The Pentapartial Timestamp field contains the least significant five octets of the value of the transmitting STA’s TSF timer at the time that the start of the data symbol, containing the first bit of the Pentapartial Timestamp, is transmitted by the PHY plus the transmitting STA’s delays through its local PHY from the MAC-PHY interface to its interface with the WM.

-The Next TWT field is optionally present if the Next TWT Present field is set to 1 in the FC field.
-Otherwise, it is not present in the BAT frame.
-The Next TWT field contains the next TWT value for the intended recipient of the frame given as the lowest six bytes of the TSF time for the next TWT.
-A value of 0 in this field means that the frame does not carry a Next TWT value.
+If the Next TWT Present field is set to 1 in the Frame Control fieldthen the Next TWT field contains the next TWT value for the intended recipient of the frame given as the lowest six bytes of the TSF time for the next TWT.
+Otherwise, the Next TWT field is reserved.

 The Starting Sequence Control field contains the sequence number of the first MSDU and the TID for which this BAT frame is sent and is defined in Figure 8-532g (Starting Sequence Control field):